 Over the last decade, I have belatedly realized that programmers can’t understand what they ought to build without reading other things as well.
 The books below have helped me understand just how intellectually impoverished Silicon Valley’s worldview is; if you find them useful, I’d appreciate suggestions for additions.

 Note: this list is a partial, incomplete, and inadequate replacement for what I hoped the “Stuff That Actually Matters” project would produce.
-What I really want–and what I think tech desperately needs–is an approachable one-volume distillation of all this along the lines of Bryson’s A Short History of Nearly Everything, Muller’s Physics for Future Presidents, or Conery’s Imposter’s Handbook.
+What I really want–and what I think tech desperately needs–is an approachable one-volume distillation of all this along the lines of Bryson’s A Short History of Nearly Everything or Conery’s Imposter’s Handbook.
 Producing it would cost less than the launch party for a new brand of phone; the fact that it ain’t gonna happen is just one more sign of how desperately we need it.